On spectral approximation, F{\o}lner sequences and crossed products: F lner sequences and quasidiagonality

-The algebraic counterpart of this notion was introduced by Connes in his seminal paper \cite{Connes76} as an important tool in the analysis of the injective type~II$_1$ factor (see also \cite[Section~2]{ConnesIn76}).
-Later this notion was used in a systematic way by B\'edos in the context of eigenvalue distribution problems (cf.~\cite{Bedos95,Bedos97}).

-\begin{definition} Let $\mathcal{T}\subset\cL(\cH)$ be a set of bounded linear operators on the complex separable Hilbert space $\mathcal{H}$.
-A net of non-zero finite rank orthogonal projections $\{P_i\}_{i\in I}$ is called a F{\o}lner net for $\mathcal{T}$, if one of the four following equivalent conditions holds for all $T\in\cT$:
+The counterpart of the previous definition in the context of operators is given as follows: \begin{definition} Let $\mathcal{T}\subset\cL(\cH)$ be a set of bounded linear operators on the complex separable Hilbert space $\mathcal{H}$.
+A sequence of non-zero finite rank orthogonal projections $\{P_n\}_{n\in \N}\subset\cL(\cH)$ is called a F\o lner sequence for $\mathcal{T}$ if

+where $\|\cdot\|_2$ denotes the Hilbert-Schmidt norm.
+If the F\o lner sequence $\{P_n\}_{n\in \N}$ satisfies, in addition, that it is increasing and converges strongly to $\1$, then we say it is a proper F\o lner sequence. \end{definition}

+We will state next some immediate consequences of the definition that will be used later on.
+To simplify expressions in the rest of the article we introduce the commutator of two operators: $[A,B]:=AB-BA$.